SamKirsch10/recipes/docs/recipes/posts/Popovers.md

 !!! note ""
     Yield 12 Servings
     30mins active, 1h20m total
-    Tip: Popovers can also be topped with caramelized onion, garlic and diced bacon instead of the cheese.
+    **Tip**: Popovers can also be topped with caramelized onion, garlic and diced bacon instead of the cheese.

 ## Ingredients
 * 4 cups all purpose flour